South Cornwall · TR3

 Bespoke New Builds in Playing Place

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Playing Place, that work is shaped by the place itself — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward 1960s estates and Edwardian and Victorian cottages on the fringes.
+The Playing Place version of this work has its own character — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward Edwardian and Victorian cottages on the fringes and small modern estates.

 Local context